georgeliu95/TensorRT/plugin/nmsPlugin/README.md

 ### `inputOrder`

-Ensure you provide the correct order of the input pointers that the plugin is using.
-One way to determine the correct order of the input pointers is visualizing the model graphs in TensorBoard.
-Although the graph visualized is before TensorRT graph parsing, the order of input pointers will be maintained.
+When converting the frozen graph `pb` file to the unified framework format `uff` file using `convert-to-uff`, make sure to generate a human readable graph file with argument `-t`.
+The order of the tensor inputs to the plugin will be exactly the same to the order of tensor inputs in the corresponding node shown in the human readable graph file.

 ## Additional resources